doersino/google-maps-at-88-mph/README.md

 $ python3 googlemapsat88mph.py 38.900068,-77.036555 1000 1000 -w 500
 ```

-That's basically it, but for your viewing pleasure, here's a video of the CLI in action:
+That's basically it!
+For your viewing pleasure, here's a video of the CLI in action, first scrolling through the `--help` output, then executing the command from above:

 https://user-images.githubusercontent.com/1944410/126881010-a007e632-2229-440b-a0fe-768f5ce22d14.mp4